What To Expect If You’re Moving To Sydney, Australia

 The dilemma of deciding whether to move to Sydney or Melbourne seems to be a big one for travelers.
 Many I’ve spoken to have preferred Melbourne on the basis that Sydney is too corporate and concrete.
 It’s a bit like that if you stay around the city center, but Sydney changes entirely once you step outside the CBD.

-Newtown, Surrey Hills, Erskineville, Enmore, and parts of Redfern have more cafes and artisan bars than you could shake a stick at, Bondi and Manly have relaxed beach vibes going on basically all the time.
-Wandering around Centennial Park is perennially lovely, Circular Quay seems to sparkle all the time, and springtime means the jacaranda trees bloom all over town.
-Sydney can be a truly beautiful to walk around.
+Newtown, Surrey Hills, Erskineville, Enmore, and parts of Redfern have more cafes and artisan bars than you could shake a stick at.
+Alternatively, Bondi and Manly have relaxed beach vibes going on basically all the time.

 Visas

 The jobs you can get in Australia will largely depend on your visa.
-There have been changes to the skilled worker visa (subclass 457), but if you’re aged 18-30, it’s probably worth looking in to a working holiday visa.
+There have been changes to the skilled worker visa (subclass 457), but if you’re aged 18-30, it’s probably worth looking into a working holiday visa.

-This visa is initially granted for one-year, with the option of extending for another year if you complete 88-days of fruit-picking, farm, or horticultural work in regional Australia.
+This visa is initially granted for one year, with the option of extending for another year if you complete 88-days of fruit-picking, farm, or horticultural work in regional Australia.
 Find out more on the Department of Immigration website.

 Working In Sydney